 As the name suggests, the Research Master’s degree leans heavily on research.
 To be a student here, you’ll need to enjoy working independently and proactively.
 If you have a research topic in mind, Erasmus University is a great fit.

-I hope that this article on Best Clinical Research Schools in the World was helpful.
+We hope that this article on Best Clinical Research Schools in the World was helpful.
 If you are interested in knowing more about studying abroad, check out the Available Programs for International Students!